liangyuanruo/eslint-plugin-typesafe/docs/rules/promise-catch.md

 ## Note

-This rule currently only works for async function declarations.
-It does not detect cases where a synchronous function returns `Promise` objects.
+This rule is experimental.
+For a more robust implementation for TypeScript, check out [typescript-eslint/no-floating-promises](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-floating-promises.md).